Tamara Rice Lave

 B.A., Haverford College

-Tamara Rice Lave, Protecting Elites: An Alternative Take on how United States v Jones Fits into the Court's Technology Jurisprudence, North Carolina Journal of Law and Technology (Symposium Issue on United States v Jones, Forthcoming)
+Tamara Rice Lave, Protecting Elites: An Alternative Take on how United States v Jones Fits into the Court's Technology Jurisprudence, 14 North Carolina Journal of Law and Technology (2013) (Symposium Issue on United States v Jones)

-Tamara Rice Lave and Justin McCrary, Do Sexually Violent Predator Laws Violate Double Jeopardy and Substantive Due Process: An Empirical Inquiry, Brooklyn Law Review (Spring 2013, Forthcoming).
+Tamara Rice Lave and Justin McCrary, Do Sexually Violent Predator Laws Violate Double Jeopardy and Substantive Due Process: An Empirical Inquiry, 78 Brooklyn Law Review (2013).

-Tamara Rice Lave and Aviva Orenstein, Empirical Fallacies of Evidence Law: A Critical Look at the Admission of Prior Sex Crimes, University of Cincinnati Law Review (Forthcoming)
+Tamara Rice Lave and Aviva Orenstein, Empirical Fallacies of Evidence Law: A Critical Look at the Admission of Prior Sex Crimes, 81 University of Cincinnati Law Review (2013)

 Tamara Rice Lave, Throwing Away the Key: Has the Adam Walsh Act Lowered the Threshold for Sexually Violent Predator Commitments Too Far?
 14 University of Pennsylvania Journal of Constitutional Law (2011).